-Told entirely through song with the help of a main character Narrator, the musical follows preferred son Joseph.
-After being sold into slavery by his brothers, he ingratiates himself with Egyptian noble Potiphar, but ends up in jail after refusing the amorous advances of Potiphar’s wife.
+Told entirely through song with the help of a main character Narrator, the musical follows the preferred son Joseph.
+After being sold into slavery by his brothers, he ingratiates himself with the Egyptian noble Potiphar but ends up in jail after refusing the amorous advances of Potiphar’s wife.
 While imprisoned, Joseph discovers his ability to interpret dreams, and he soon finds himself in front of the mighty but troubled, Elvis-inspired, Pharaoh.
 Joseph’s solution to Egypt’s famine elevates him to Pharaoh’s right-hand man and reunites him with his family.

 Performances: January 28, 29, 30, February 4, 5, 6

 Three Jewish widows meet once a month for tea before going to visit their husbands’ graves.
-Ida is sweet tempered and ready to begin a new life; Lucille is a feisty embodiment of the girl who just wants to have fun; and Doris is priggish and judgmental, particularly when Sam the butcher enters the scene.
+Ida is sweet-tempered and ready to begin a new life; Lucille is a feisty embodiment of the girl who just wants to have fun; and Doris is priggish and judgmental, particularly when Sam the butcher enters the scene.
 He meets the widows while visiting his wife’s grave.
 Doris and Lucille squash the budding romance between Sam and Ida.
 They are guilt-stricken when this nearly breaks Ida’s heart.
 The Broadway production starred Eileen Heckart as Lucille.
 It was made into a film, starring Ellen Burstyn, Dianne Ladd, and Olympia Dukkakis.

 Performances: June 3, 4, 5, 10, 11, 12